basnijholt/ai-assistant/README.md

 ╭─ Options ────────────────────────────────────────────────────────────────────╮
-│ --device-index                         INTEGER  Index of the PyAudio input   │ │                                                 device to use.               │ │                                                 [default: None]              │
+│ --input-device-index                   INTEGER  Index of the PyAudio input   │ │                                                 device to use.               │ │                                                 [default: None]              │
-│ --device-name                          TEXT     Device name keywords for     │ │                                                 partial matching.
+│ --input-device-name                    TEXT     Device name keywords for     │ │                                                 partial matching.
 Supports   │
 │                                                 comma-separated list where   │
 │                                                 each term can partially      │